MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/production-how-to-create-production-boms.md

 title: How to Create Production BOMs | Microsoft Docs
 description: A production BOM holds master data that describes the components and subassemblies used in the production of a parent item.
 Once a production order is created for that parent item, its production BOM will govern the calculation of material requirements as represented on the **Prod.
 Order Components** page.
 services: project-madeira
-documentationcenter:
+documentationcenter: ''
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: article
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords:
+ms.search.keywords: ''
-ms.date: 10/01/2018
+ms.date: 03/01/2019
 ms.author: sgroespe
+ms.openlocfilehash: cbcfe46f547a40112f465fbdac6511bc5a2f510a
+ms.sourcegitcommit: 1bcfaa99ea302e6b84b8361ca02730b135557fc1
 ms.translationtype: HT
-ms.sourcegitcommit: 33b900f1ac9e295921e7f3d6ea72cc93939d8a1b
-ms.openlocfilehash: 319ec70a1beef3d96a87448934ae8263f21bd1b4
-ms.contentlocale: en-nz
+ms.contentlocale: en-NZ
-ms.lasthandoff: 11/26/2018
+ms.lasthandoff: 03/08/2019
+ms.locfileid: "822171"
 ---
 # <a name="create-production-boms"></a>Create Production BOMs
 A production bill of material (BOM) holds master data that describes the components and subassemblies used in the production of a parent item.
 Once a production order is created for that parent item, its production BOM will govern the calculation of material requirements as represented on the **Prod.
 Order Components** page.

 [!INCLUDE[d365fin](includes/d365fin_md.md)]  also support assembly BOMs.
 You use assembly orders for making end items from components in a simple process that can be performed by one or more basic resources, which are not machine or work centres, or without any resources.
 For example, an assembly process could be to pick two wine bottles and one coffee sack and then pack them as a gift item.
-For more information, see the "Assembly BOMs or Production BOMs" section in [Work with Bills of Material](inventory-how-work-BOMs.md).
+For more information, see [Assembly BOMs or Production BOMs](inventory-how-work-boms.md#assembly-boms-or-production-boms).

 Before you can set up a routing, the following must be in place: